 |Minimum credit score required**||680|

-Although the minimum credit score required for a personal loan through SoFi is somewhat on the higher side, there’s a lot to like about the company.
-For starters, and unlike many other lenders, it considers alternative credit data while still offering competitive interest rates.
+You’d need a good credit score to qualify, but there’s a lot to like about SoFi.
+Unlike many other lenders, SoFi considers alternative credit data while still offering competitive interest rates.

 If you lose your job, SoFi will temporarily suspend your monthly payments for up to 12 months, in three-month increments, and will provide you with free tools, like career coaching and financial advisory, to help you get back on track.